 Industry Automation Examples in Agriculture and Construction

-Agriculture and construction rarely feature prominently in discussions about automation, but both sectors are experiencing real change.
-In both cases, labor shortages have played as significant a role in driving adoption as cost reduction, which changes the employment story somewhat.
+Agriculture and construction rarely feature prominently in automation discussions, but both sectors are experiencing real change.
+In both cases, labor shortages have driven adoption as much as cost reduction, which shifts the employment picture.

 Precision Agriculture and the Changing Role of Farm Workers

 GPS-guided tractors that plant, fertilize, and apply crop treatments along pre-programmed paths are now common on large commercial farms across North America, Australia, and Europe.
-These systems reduce operator error and allow a single operator to manage larger equipment configurations.
+These systems reduce operator error and allow a single operator to manage larger areas of farmland.

 Automated harvesting robots represent a more recent development.
-Agrobot has developed systems for harvesting strawberries, a crop that has historically resisted mechanization because of the fragility of the fruit.
+Agrobot has developed systems for harvesting strawberries, a crop that has historically resisted mechanization because of fruit fragility.
 Abundant Robotics, before ceasing operations, demonstrated apple-harvesting robots capable of picking fruit without bruising.
 Several other companies are developing similar systems for asparagus, lettuce, and other delicate crops.

 AI-driven crop monitoring, using drone imagery and satellite data combined with machine learning analysis, allows farmers to identify disease, irrigation problems, and pest activity earlier and more precisely than visual inspection allows.